CyberFlameGO/svnpython/Doc/using/cmdline.rst

       warning is triggered repeatedly for the same source line, such as inside a loop).
    ``module``
-      Print each warning only the first time it occurs in each module.
+      Print each warning only only the first time it occurs in each module.
    ``once``
       Print each warning only the first time it occurs in the program.
    ``error``